Dedicated advocates for community health

 She now enjoys being a potter and grandmother to her two grandsons.

 Judy has enjoyed being a volunteer with the Ashland Chamber of Commerce as Greeters co-chair, and as chair of the 4th of July Celebration for two years.
 She has also volunteered for the Oregon Shakespeare Festival, giving her time freely to organizations that help our community thrive.
-She’s excited now to work with the Ashland Community Hospital Foundation Board and fabulous staff.
+She’s excited now to work with the Ashland Community Health Foundation Board and fabulous staff.

 Jane has lived in Oregon for more than 30 years, volunteering for arts and educational causes.
 Prior to moving to Ashland from Eugene in 2000, she served on the Eugene Public Arts Commission, helping to organize and produce the Mayor’s Art Show.